oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_general_info.md

   used  unless "-DDNNL_ENABLE_CONCURRENT_EXEC=ON" is enabled at the build time.
   Otherwise scratchpad pointers are invalidated due to threads used for creation are no longer alive at the point when execution time comes.
+* Disabling usage of host memory (`M`).
+This is an extension of performance mode when all work with host memory is disabled.
+It includes mapping/unmapping memory objects and also skipping filling functions with their reorders.
+Every value of a device memory object is assigned with a special value directly.
+  This is applicable for GPU only.

 ## Problem Statuses